Teapack1/Audio-Dataset-Recorder/README.md

-# Audio Dataset Recording & Augmentation Utility
+# Audio Dataset Recording & Augmentation Tools

-Dataset recorder, with its primary script `dr.py`, helps to swiftly produce audio datasets, especially for machine learning applications.
+Dataset recorder, with its primary script `dr.py`, helps to swiftly produce complete audio datasets, especially for machine learning applications.
 It's complemented by `drLite.py`, a more lightweight script for quick and easy recording of single or multiple audio samples.

 Both scripts are user-friendly, saving recordings in .wav format directly to the relative root directory, ensuring easy access and management.